ofiwg/libfabric/README.md

 vendors of the devices implemented the Network Direct service provider interface (SPI) for their hardware.

-The Network Direct is an experimental provider.
-The full support of the Network Direct provider will be added to 1.6 release version of libfabric.

 See the `fi_netdir(7)` man page for more details.

 #### Dependencies